gholler-sopra/hydrator-plugins/transform-plugins/docs/Normalize-transform.md

-# Normalize Transform
+# Normalize

 Description
 -----------
-Normalize is a transform plugin that breaks one source row into multiple target rows.
+Normalize is used to break one source row into multiple target rows.
-Attributes stored in the columns of a table or a file may need to be broken into multiple
-records: for example, one record per column attribute.
-In general, the plugin allows the conversion of columns to rows.
+Attributes stored in the columns of a table or a file may need to be broken into multiple records: for example, one record per column attribute.
+In general, the accelerator allows the conversion of columns to rows.

 Use Case
 --------
-The normalize transform can be used if you want to reduce the restructuring of a dataset when a new type of data is introduced into the collection.
-For example, assume you are building a master customer table that aggregates data for a user from multiple sources, and each of the sources has its own type of data to be added to a "customer-id".
-Instead of creating wide columns, normalization allows you to transform data into its canonical form and update the master customer profile simultaneously from the multiple sources.
+Consider a scenario wherein you want to minimize the restructuring of a dataset whenever a new type of data is introduced into the collection.
+For example, assume you are building a master customer table that aggregates data for a user from multiple sources, and each of the sources has its own type of data to be added to "customer-id".
+Instead of creating wide columns, normalization allows you to transform data into its canonical form and update the master customer profile simultaneously from multiple sources.

 Properties
 ----------
 **fieldMapping:** A string that is a comma-separated list of field names.
-Specifies the input schema field to be mapped to the output schema field.
+Specify the input schema field to be mapped to the output schema field.
 Example: "CustomerID:ID" maps the value of the CustomerID field to the ID field of the output schema.

 **fieldNormalizing:** A string that is a comma-separated list of field names, a common column for the field types, and a common column for the field values.
-Specifies the name of the field to be normalized, to which output field its name should be mapped as a type, and the output field where the value needs to be saved.
+Specify the name of the field to be normalized; to which output field its name should be mapped as a type, and the output field where the value needs to be saved.

 Example: "ItemId:AttributeType:AttributeValue" will save the name "ItemId" to the